swainechen/chenlab-training/websites/gis-aws/content/04-AttachStorage/04-MountVolume.md

 **NOTE**: This file-system formatting step is only for a new device, **DO NOT** run this step while mounting an existing volume as it will wipe out all data on the device.

 5. Create a directory of your choice to mount our new ext4 volume.
-I am using the name "newvolume"
+I am using the name "volume1"

 ```bash
 sudo mkdir /mnt/volume1
 ```

-6. Mount the volume to “newvolume” directory using the following command.
+6. Mount the volume to “volume1” directory using the following command.

 ```bash
 sudo mount /dev/xvdf /mnt/volume1
 ```

-7.	cd into newvolume directory and check the disk space for confirming the volume mount.
+7.	cd into volume1 directory and check the disk space for confirming the volume mount.

 ```bash
 cd /volume1
 df -h .
 ```

-8. The above command would show the free space in the newvolume directory.
+The above command would show the free space in the volume1 directory.

+**NOTE**: At this point, the drive is owned by root and not user.
+If you would like to edit files in this directory you'll need to change ownership with **chown**.
+We'll go over this later.

-9. To unmount the volume, you have to use the following command.
+8. To unmount the volume, you have to use the following command.

 ```bash
 umount /dev/xvdf